 It is a medication used to treat attention deficit hyperactivity disorder (ADHD).
-However, when you do research on the drug, it’s shocking to see the number of questions on a Ritalin high.
+However, it’s shocking to see the number of questions on a Ritalin high.
 Currently, it has many forums all over the internet.
 Of course, it is alarming to see people trade tips on how to get the best and quickest high from Ritalin.
 Unfortunately, the high quickly leads to the lows of this drug.

-Ritalin changes a number of natural substances in your brain.
+Ritalin changes a number of natural substances in the brain.
 They classify it as a stimulant.
-Ritalin helps to increase your ability to pay attention and stay focused.
-As a result, you can better control behavioral problems.
+Ritalin helps to increase the ability to pay attention and stay focused.
+As a result, users can better control behavioral problems.

 Over 16% of college students have taken Ritalin for recreational purposes.
 In other words, they do it to enjoy the Ritalin high.
 The USA produces and consumes a whopping 85% of the global supply of Ritalin.